 - 8. 3-Phase 480VAC

 The above image shows how large the transient voltage can be during DC switching operations.
-In this test the peak of the transient voltage was 3.54kV.
-The coil tested is rated for 2.3kV, and switching without any protection would not be ideal for any application.
-Over time the transient voltages during switching would degrade the brake coil resulting in premature failure.
+In this test, the peak of the transient voltage was 3.54kV.
+The brake coil tested is rated for 2.3kV, and switching without any protection would not be ideal for any application.
+Over time, the transient voltages during switching would degrade the brake coil resulting in premature failure.

-The Above image shoes the DC switching signal when an MOV is installed.
+The above image shows the DC switching signal when an MOV is installed.
 As you can see the MOV has clamped the transient voltage to 1.29kV, well below the rating of the coil.
-Having the MOV installed insures that the DC switching does not cause premature wear to the brake coil, or other circuit components.
+Having the MOV installed ensures that the DC switching does not cause premature wear to the brake coil, or other circuit components.

-As you can see, adding surge protection for DC switching into your application safeguards your vulnerable circuit components from transient voltage.
-This protection you run the risk of wearing out the contacts of your rectifier prematurely.
+As you can see, adding surge protection in application safeguards your vulnerable circuit components from transient voltage.
+Without this protection you run the risk of wearing out the contacts of your rectifier prematurely.
 If you would like to discuss a specific application, contact a KEB engineer using the form below.

 Connect with us today to learn more about our industrial automation solutions—and how to commission them for your application.